 Yes!
-Brown or wild rice can both be cooked in a crockpot as well.
+Brown or wild rice can also be cooked in a crockpot.
 Keep in mind that brown and wild rice will take longer to cook.
 So it may be necessary to adjust the cooking time accordingly.

 It's best to cook rice on HIGH as this will allow the rice to cook quickly and evenly.
 Cooking it on low or medium heat can result in unevenly cooked rice.

-Serve crock pot rice with a variety of different dishes.
+Serve slow cooker rice with a variety of different dishes.
 Try some of our favorites below!

 - Crock Pot Red Beans and Rice